 - Lack of confidence in own abilities

 What does being a ‘Mentor’ mean?

 A mentor is an industry professional with a few years of experience under their belt who is willing to share their knowledge, and guide young professionals who may be current students or recent graduates.
 An effective mentor is passionate about giving back to the student community and understands that their role is to be dependable, nurturing, authentic and engaging.
 The first priority should be the needs of the younger early in career professionals through active listening and consistent communication to help them transition into the workplace.

-The goal of a mentor should be to recognize the challenges faced by the mentee and help create a roadmap for them to achieve their goals.
+A mentor will help you recognize the challenges your face and help create a roadmap to achieve your goals.
 This is often achieved through sharing personal experiences, technical knowledge and spending time helping the mentee unlearn and think differently through many holistic techniques.

 Why is Mentorship important?

 According to the CNBC/SurveyMonkey Workplace Happiness Survey, 91% of professionals with a mentor are ‘satisfied’ and ‘happy’ with their career and work.
 Having a mentor helps young professionals navigate in the real world as they launch their career.
 Mentors provide a world of knowledge and experience from real scenarios.
 Interestingly, a research study has shown that mentees are promoted 5 times more than those without mentors and those who choose to mentor are 6 times more likely to be promoted.